 Domestic Violence Defense in Las Vegas, Nevada

 Domestic violence charges are extremely common within the Las Vegas area and can occur between family members, those in a romantic relationship, or roommates.
 In the State of Nevada, there are harsh penalties that follow a domestic violence charge.
 This crime is a violent or aggressive behavior within the home, typically involving the violent abuse of a spouse or partner.
 This charge can have detrimental effects on your life as well as bring forth an unwanted reputation.
-If you have been charged with domestic violence, it is important you hire a good criminal defense attorney so you can get the protection you need.
+If you have been charged with domestic violence, it is important you hire a good Las Vegas criminal defense attorney so you can get the protection you need.
 Domestic violence charges are serious and need the attention of an experienced and responsible attorney.

 Unfortunately, domestic violence charges are something that people are frequently falsely accused of, especially if the accuser has reason to be jealous, angry or resentful.
 This is frequently the case in many domestic violence cases that are part of divorce proceedings or child custody situations.
 Sometimes, the violence that occurred was self-defense, or it may have simply been an accident.
 The Defenders realize domestic violence charges usually involve unique circumstances, and we are committed to fully investigating every possible scenario.
 Our first step would be to build a successful defense that will prevail in court, by reducing your charges or getting the case dismissed, keeping your criminal record clear.

-Domestic Violence Penalties – Las Vegas
+What are Domestic Violence Penalties in Las Vegas?

 If you have been accused of domestic violence, you will be facing harsh penalties from the State as well as facing the unwanted social stigma that follows a domestic violence charge.
 For your first domestic violence charge within seven years, you are looking at the following penalties: